swiftlang/swift-evolution/process.md

 ## Proposal documents

+Proposal documents should generally not be renamed once they've been added to the repository.
+It's okay to change the name of the proposal in the text, but the filename should remain stable.

-To simplify automated "scraping" of proposal documents, all proposal documents (and therefore proposal templates) should have the following basic structure:
+To simplify automated "scraping" of proposal documents, all proposal documents (and therefore proposal templates) should start with the following basic structure and use standard fields:

 ```text
 # Name of proposal